-Scottish Book Trust and the Bookbug programme are supporting Maths Week Scotland with this special template for a maths and numeracy themed Bookbug Session.
-Maths Week Scotland takes place from September 30-October 6, 2019.
+Scottish Book Trust and the Bookbug programme are supporting Maths Week Scotland with this special plan for a maths and numeracy themed Bookbug Session.
+Maths Week Scotland takes place every year during the Autumn term.
+This year it takes place from 28th September to 4th October.